 Toxic Chemical Glossary:

-What are Quaternary Ammonium Compounds: Chemical Free Living
+What are Quaternary Ammonium Compounds: Toxic Chemical Free Living

-Quaternary ammonium compounds or “QUATs” are chemicals that are used in a variety of different personal care products from spermicidal jellies to disinfectants.
-They are used as conditioning agents to give skin and hair a smooth feel.
-They make clothes feel softer after being washed so they’re also a common ingredient in fabric softeners .
-The foodservice industry uses QUATs as a disinfectant.
+Quaternary ammonium compounds or “quats” are antimicrobial chemicals that are used in a variety of different products ranging from spermicidal jellies, to dishwashing liquids, hand soaps, air fresheners and disinfectants.
+They make clothes feel softer after being washed so they’re also a common ingredient in fabric softeners.
+There are multiple health reasons to avoid using quat-based products.

 What are quats in?

-QUATs can be found in shampoos, toilet cleaners, hand soap, shaving cream, baby wipes, body wash, sunscreens, moisturizers, disinfectant sprays, liquid fabric softeners, anti-cling dryer sheets, disinfectants, and spermicidal jellies .
+Because they are effective germ-killers that are inexpensive to produce, quats can be found in a wide range of products that we use in our homes every day, including shampoos, toilet cleaners, hand soap, shaving cream, baby wipes, body wash, sunscreens, moisturizers, disinfectant sprays, liquid fabric softeners, and anti-cling dryer sheets.

 How to tell if a product has quats

-These are listed as distearyldimonium chloride, variants of hydroxyethyl methyl ammonium methyl sulfate, diethyl ester dimethyl ammonium chloride, and are often noted as “biodegradable fabric softening agents” or “catatonic surfactants” .
+The quats category contains several different commonly used ingredients, and some of the most common are benzalkonium chloride, benzethonium chloride, alkyl dimethyl benzyl ammonium chlorides, alkyl dimethyl ethylbenzyl ammonium chloride, didecyldimethylammonium chloride, dioctyldimethylammonium chloride, distearyldimonium chloride, variants of hydroxyethyl methyl ammonium methyl sulfate, diethyl ester dimethyl ammonium chloride, and are often noted as “biodegradable fabric softening agents” or “catatonic surfactants”.

 Risks associated with quats